Schildgard/Schildgard/README.md

 Preferences: Gameplay Programming, Backend

 - 👨‍🎓 Eductation: Diploma Degree in Game Programming (SAE Institute)
-- 🔭 currently working on 'Shadow Keep'- Demo.
-A Soulslike Action RPG for Steam.
+- 🔭 currently working on 'Shadow Keep'.
+A Soulslike Action RPG for Steam and my first Game aimed to be shipped.
 - 📫 How to reach me: Best to hit me up via E-Mail!
 Schildgard@gmail.com